CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/Generics.en.md

 ---
 title: "Generics"
 linkTitle: "Generics"
-author: Cortex Development
+description: "This page describes the concepts of Generics."
 date: 2020-05-13
-description: This page describes the concepts of Generics.
 ---

 # Generics